-How Are Trucking Accident Cases Different from Car-Crash Cases?
+How are Trucking Accident Cases Different from Car-Crash Cases in Ohio?

-And, because of the sheer differences in size and weight of the vehicles, trucking accidents are more likely to result in serious injuries and fatalities.
-In order to provide adequate justice and support for the victims, attorneys often must use expert witnesses to build a case for long-term damages.
+- Trucking accidents are more likely to result in serious injuries and fatalities.
+In order to provide adequate justice and support for the victims, attorneys often must use expert witnesses to recognize and build a case for long-term damages.

 Employing Knowledge of Nationwide Safety Regulations

-We investigate how the truck driver may have contributed to the accident, but we also go beyond the failure of the drivers to discover which safety regulations were overlooked and contributed to the accident at the corporate level.
+Our trucking accident attorneys investigate how the truck driver may have contributed to the accident, but we also go beyond the failure of individual drivers to discover whether the company itself overlooked safety regulations and contributed to the accident.